hoko/hoko-ios/README.md

 1. Download the [Hoko SDK](https://github.com/hokolinks/hoko-ios/archive/master.zip).
 2. Drag the `Hoko` folder to your project.
-3. Be sure to also add `SystemConfiguration.framework` and `zlib.dylib` in case your project does not include it already.
+3. Be sure to also add `SystemConfiguration.framework` and `libz.dylib` in case your project does not include it already.

 ### Integrating the SDK with your Swift project